fernando-aristizabal/gVal/README.md

         - Especialy for metadata (STAC, geoparquet, geojson, etc)
 - Comparison Prep
     - The following prep operations should be done during the comparison to avoid excessive I/O operations.
-        - Exceptions include:
-            - Checking for spatial extents
-            - Data format check and conversion
         - Check for alignment between candidate and benchmark.
             - spatial
                 - CRS
                 - extents (reject if no alignment is found)
                 - resolution
             - temporal
             - metadata
+        - Data Format Check
+            - Check for vector and raster data formats
+    - This should be done after loading datasets
         - Homogenize
             - spatial
                 - Reproject
                 - Match extents
                 - Resample resolutions
             - temporal
-            - select temporal mis-alignment criteria
+                - select temporal mis-alignment criteria (done before loading)
             - metadata
-            - select rules for disagreement
+                - select rules for disagreement (done before loading)
         - Statistical Data Type Conversions
             - Pass operator functions both registered and user defined
             - Conversion Types
                 - Categorical to binary
                 - Continuous to categorical
                 - Continuous to binary
-    - Data Format Check and Conversion
+        - Data Format Conversion
-        - Check for vector and raster data formats
             - Convert to one consistent data format for comparison
         - Metadata prep
 - Comparison
     - Comparisons should avoid opening up the entire files to avoid excessive memory use.
     - Comparisons should minimize I/O operations.